-Ruxolitinib is used to treat myelofibrosis, a serious bone marrow disorder.
+Ruxolitinib is used to treat certain type of blood and bone marrow cancer.

-Take this medicine exactly as directed by your doctor or according to the instructions on the label.
+Take Ruxolitinib exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Ruxolitinib must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.

 If you missed a dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.